dmlarionov/PowerShellDeploy/README.md

 # Why to use it?

-Probably, you may want to reuse some deployment code for both Linux and Windows target machines.
-Or may be you need PowerShell to:

-- Keep execution control at a built agent machine (check conditions, run steps in order), having consistent context (function definitions and variables) on a target machine between steps.
-- Use a single session from begin to end (not connect to a target machine for each command batch).

-Saying "check conditions, run steps in order" I mean low-level steps like "shutdown service", "delete service", "unpack software", "create service", "start service", not high-level steps which are CI / CD system controlled (build, test, deploy to stage, deploy to prod).

 Yes, you may use Ansible, Chef and other tools designed for deploy.
-But, if for any reason you prefer to use your build agents for deployment or just like PowerShell, please, use this module.
+But, if you don't have time to learn advanced declarative tools and want to use scripted approach, welcome.

+## Why PowerShell?

+First, it runs on Windows and Linux, so you can reuse some code.

+Second, it have a notion of remote session, which is used for a command execution at a remote machine.
+You can orchestrate steps at a master machine (agent machine of CI / CD system), executing commands in sessions to target machines.
+Each session keeps context, so you can reuse remotely declared functions and variables (lets say - remote state) from its inception till the termination.

+If you need to use some library code remotely you don't have to copy these libraries to remote machines, just run script blocks made of its functions or declare functions remotely.
+I'll show you how.

-# How to use it?
+# How to arrange a deployment?

+You manage high-level steps like "build", "test", "deploy to stage", "deploy to prod" at the level of CI / CD pipeline and low-level steps of deployment process like "shutdown service", "delete service", "unpack software", "create service", "start service" at the level of a PowerShell deployment script.

+The deployment script is going to be executed at least twice - for staging and for production.
+Regarding this, my recommendations are:

+- Pass a parameter with the name of environment - "stage" or "prod" (or no value for production), because, probably, you may have to manage naming of things (services, deployment folders) by including "stage" suffix or, to be more universal, using environment name as a suffix.
+- Pass everything about configuration using environment variables.
+It's easy to configure in CI / CD tool.

+So, basically, your PowerShell script is going to be executed like:

+1. For stage deployment: `pwsh -File ./tools/deploy-script-name.ps1 stage`
+2. For production deployment: `pwsh -File ./tools/deploy-script-name.ps1`

+Now, lets look at the example.
 Imagine you are deploying 2 services, one to Windows and another to Linux in staging and production environments.
 So, you have 4 boxes.
+Plus, you have Jenkins on its own Linux box.

-First, install PowerShell (Core) everywhere (4 target boxes + build agent) and add it on target boxes to `sshd_config`:
+First, install PowerShell Core everywhere (4 target boxes + Jenkins agent) and add it on target boxes to `sshd_config`:

 ```
 Subsystem       powershell /usr/bin/pwsh -sshs -NoLogo -NoProfile
 ```

-Basically, your `Jenkinsfile` looks like this:
+At high-level your `Jenkinsfile` looks like this:

 ```groovy
 pipeline {